WHEN WE GOT THE WRONG ROAD

 Are you confidently enough to say, “I am in the right road”?
 What is the feeling of being lost and don’t know where to go?
 This is self-explanatory; we all know the feeling.
 Being lost in life journey has a big difference.
 It’s life and death situation; it’s our destination and our future which is vital or important.

 Do you believe that all of us can choose the wrong road?
-If non-believers can and so can we, right?
+If non-believers can and so, can we, right?

 Every one of us wants to have good Christian family, right?
 We want all our family members would go to the same road as ours but what if this is not the way what we want it goes.
 The reality is we don’t really know what is right from wrong unless we go directly to the expert of choices, and the best counsellor which is our Almighty God, our Saviour and Creator of all things.
-He is the expert of live because He created it.
+He is the expert of life because He created it.
 May this lesson will remind us that possible things might happen to our families.

 LESSON OUTLINE: